Have you always wanted to visit Mexico City?

 The sprawling metropolis of Mexico City continually proves to be one of the top tourist destinations in the entire country.

-With a rich history and authentic culture, it’s not hard to see why many keep coming to visit the capital and experience a more true and genuine version of Mexican life.
+With a rich history and authentic culture, it’s not hard to see why many visitors visit the capital to experience a more authentic version of Mexican life.

-Can you spare 5 days?
-We have the best 5 days in Mexico City itinerary as well for you to make the most of your stay in this fascinating city.
+Can you spare five days?
+We also have the best five-day itinerary for Mexico City so you can make the most of your stay in this fascinating city.

-In this guide, we’ll cover all you’ll need to know about Mexico City, including how to stay safe, the best time to visit, our recommendations as well as how long you’ll need to explore the capital.
-We’ll also cover 5 top things to do in Mexico City that you ought to see on your travels here.
+In this guide, we’ll cover all you’ll need to know about Mexico City, including how to stay safe, the best time to visit, our recommendations, and how long you’ll need to explore the capital.
+We’ll also cover 5 top things to do in Mexico City that you should see on your travels here.

-Mexico City has some great landmarks to visit, but did you know that there are over 50 landmarks in Mexico to visit which will have you returning time and time again to enjoy every one of them.
+Mexico City has some significant landmarks, but did you know that there are over 50 other landmarks in Mexico?
+You will want to return time and time again to enjoy every one of them.

 Travelling further afield in Mexico?
 Try a Mexico tour or two using Mexico City as your base.
 There is so much to see in Mexico you may need to return a few times to enjoy all that Mexico has to offer.